What's New Articles Forums Chat Room Blogs Achievements Tournaments Player Map The Promenade Volunteers About Us Site Index

 Achievement Master - Rogue Shindler (SirRogue)

 The Achievement Manager will be the primary point of contact for the community regarding achievements.
-He or she will work with our Web Development team to address any concerns regarding "bugs" or errors in the system, and will deal with comments from users.
+They will work with our Web Development team to address any concerns regarding "bugs" or errors in the system, and will deal with comments from users.
 This individual will also monitor the system for inappropriate behavior and respond appropriately.
-Finally, the Achievement Manager will work with our Web Development team and our Graphic Design team to create new achievements and to ensure that existing achievements are properly balanced.
+Finally, the Achievement Manager will work with our Web Development team and our UI / UX Designer to create new achievements and to ensure that existing achievements are properly balanced.

 Goals: